Subodh-27/GymWebsite_ReactTS/README.md

 Create a "prettier.config.cjs" file at the root and replace the content with that of the repository file.

-This are all the necessary steps for the Setup of the Project.
+This are all the necessary steps for the setting up the Project.

+---

+### Project Information

+Fonts Used:

+DM Sans - 400, 700
+Montserrat - 700

 ---